CraigClark/imm-ux-design-class/lessons/class11/classSummary11.md

 ## Learning Outcome

-Students will understand key principals of Design Thinking.
+Students will understand key principles of Design Thinking.

 ### Prior to Class